 It is important to note that agreements may not be enforceable in certain jurisdictions.
 And a dispute over jurisdiction may have significant bearing over what rights and duties the Participants have regarding use and protection of PI.
 Even the definition of PI will vary.
 The PMRM attempts to address these issues.
 Because data can in so many cases easily migrate across jurisdictional boundaries, rights cannot necessarily be protected without explicit specification of what boundaries apply.
 Proper use of the PMRM will however expose the realities of such environments together with any rules, policies and solutions in place to address them.

-The Privacy Management Reference Model and Methodology therefore provides policymakers, program and business managers, system architects and developers with a tool to improve privacy management and compliance in multiple jurisdictional contexts while also supporting capability delivery and business objectives.
+The Privacy Management Reference Model and Methodology therefore provides policymakers, the privacy office, program and business managers, system architects and developers with a tool to improve privacy management and compliance in multiple jurisdictional contexts while also supporting capability delivery and business objectives.
 In this Model, the controls associated with privacy (including security) will be flexible, configurable and scalable and make use of technical mechanisms, business process and policy components.
 These characteristics require a specification that is policy-configurable, since there is no uniform, internationally-adopted privacy terminology and taxonomy.

-Analysis and documentation produced using the PMRM will result in a Privacy Management Analysis (PMA) that serves multiple Stakeholders, including privacy officers and managers, general compliance managers, system developers.
+Analysis and documentation produced using the PMRM will result in a Privacy Management Analysis (PMA) that serves multiple Stakeholders, including privacy officers and managers, general compliance managers, system developers and even regulators.
 While other privacy instruments, such as privacy impact assessments (“PIAs”), also serve multiple Stakeholders, the PMRM does so in a way that is somewhat different from these others.
 Such instruments, while nominally of interest to multiple Stakeholders, tend to serve particular groups.
 For example, PIAs are often of most direct concern to privacy officers and managers, even though developers are often tasked with contributing to them.
 Such privacy instruments also tend to change hands on a regular basis.
 As an example, a PIA may start out in the hands of the development or project team, move to the privacy or general compliance function for review and comment, go back to the project for revision, move back to the privacy function for review, and so on.
 This iterative process of successive handoffs is valuable, but can easily devolve into a challenge and response dynamic that can itself lead to miscommunication and misunderstandings.

-The output from using the PMRM, in contrast, have direct and ongoing relevance for all Stakeholders and is less likely to suffer the above dynamic.
-This is because it should be considered as a “oundary bject,” a construct that supports productive interaction and collaboration among multiple communities.
+The output from using the PMRM, the PMA, in contrast, will have direct and ongoing relevance for all Stakeholders and is less likely to suffer the above dynamic.
+This is because it should be considered as a “Boundary Object,” a construct that supports productive interaction and collaboration among multiple communities.
 Although a boundary object is fully and continuously a part of each relevant community, each community draws from it meanings that are grounded in the group’s own needs and perspectives.
 As long as these meanings are not inconsistent across communities, a boundary object acts as a shared yet heterogeneous understanding.
-PMRM process output, constitutes just such a boundary object.
+If properly generated, the PMRM process output, a PMA, constitutes just such a boundary object.
 It is accessible and relevant to all Stakeholders, but each group takes from it and attributes to it what they specifically need.
 As such, the PMRM can facilitate collaboration across relevant communities in a way that other privacy instruments often cannot.

 Target Audiences